contentauth/c2pa-rs/cli/README.md

 - Read a low-level report of C2PA manifest data.
 - Add a C2PA manifest to the file.

-For a simple example of calling c2patool from a server-based application, see the [c2pa-service-example](https://github.com/contentauth/c2pa-service-example) repository.
+For a simple example of calling c2patool from a Node.js server application, see the [c2pa-service-example](https://github.com/contentauth/c2patool-service-example) repository.

 <div style={{display: 'none'}}>